aiman-syeda/Triweb-Learning/Readme.md

- - [**My_SQL:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/My_SQL) MySQL basics and demonstrates how to perform CRUD operations, aggregate data, use GROUP BY and ORDER BY clauses, and apply UNION and JOIN operations:
+ - [**My_SQL:**](https://github.com/aiman-syeda/Triweb-Learning/blob/main/My_SQL/Readme.md) MySQL basics and demonstrates how to perform CRUD operations, aggregate data, use GROUP BY and ORDER BY clauses, and apply UNION and JOIN operations:
- - [**Node JS:**](https://github.com/aiman-syeda/Triweb-Learning/tree/main/Node%20JS)Get started with express framework to create a simple app,You will find here simple calculator app which takes input in JSON format , performs addition,subtraction,multiplication or division as per the urls hitted and gives you the result.
+ - [**Node JS:**](https://github.com/aiman-syeda/Triweb-Learning/blob/main/Node%20JS/Readme.md)Get started with express framework to create a simple app,You will find here simple calculator app which takes input in JSON format , performs addition,subtraction,multiplication or division as per the urls hitted and gives you the result.

+ For more details on this repo,Do hit on the links to navigate through any of the projects you like!

+ This work is done during my internship @TriwebGenesis, It was a great opportunity to learn and grow with this wonderful,supportive team and improve my skills, and have proper exposure to MERN Stack development.
+ I would really like to show gratitude to the Team #TriwebGenesis.